depersgroep/fannypack/hugo/content/modules/icons.md

 <span class="sr-only">translation of "save" goes here</span>
 ```

-`aria-hidden="true"` will hide the entire tag from screenreaders or other assistive technology.
+`aria-hidden="true"` will hide the entire tag from screen readers or other assistive technology.
 Screenreaders will read the content from `.sr-only` but that content is visually hidden for regular users.

 <div class="fp-example">
 	<span class="material-icons" aria-hidden="true">save</span>